Medicines & Supplements A to Z > BCAAs (Supplement)

 CHINESE NAME: 支鏈胺基酸

-COMMON BRANDS CONTAINING IRON IN HONG KONG: Scivation XTend, Evlution Nutrition, Post Jym
+BRAND NAME(S) IN HONG KONG: Evlution Nutrition, Post Jym, Scivation XTend

 What are BCAAs for?

-BCAAs are the most abundant amino acids stored in our muscles, and include leucine, valine and isoleucine.
-The common reason of taking BCAAs supplements is that when you take BCAAs during exercise and recovery period, they can be oxidized in your muscles to provide extra energy for exercise and recovery.
+BCAAs are the most abundant amino acids stored in our muscles and include leucine, valine, and isoleucine.
+The common reason for taking BCAAs is that when you take BCAAs during exercise and the recovery period, they can be oxidized in your muscles to provide extra energy for exercise and recovery.
 However, there is limited scientific evidence to prove if these claims are valid or not.
-Only very few studies have proven that after taking BCAAs supplements, cognitive functions of individuals have been improved.
+Only very few studies have proven that after taking BCAAs supplements, the cognitive functions of individuals have been improved.

 How to use them?

-BCAAs can be taken either in the form of capsule or powder.
+BCAAs can be taken either in the form of capsules or powder.
 The usual adult dose is 2-4 g every hour during exercise and recovery period.

 What are the side effects of BCAAs?